szilard-n/microservices/README.md

 and scalable development environment.
 - **Keycloak**: Integrated as the identity and access management solution for authentication and authorization.
+- **PostgreSQL**: The database is divided into three schemas: one for the Product Service, one for the Inventory Service, and one for Keycloak.
 - **MockServer**: Used for mocking external endpoints in integration tests.
 - **DbRider**: Facilitates managing the database state during integration testing.
 - **RestAssured**: Testing framework for API testing, ensuring the correctness of endpoints.